karldreta/Calculator-OdinProject/README.md

 - Utilized helper functions (e.g., flagging `isEqualsPressed()`, `isOperator()`).
 - Used methods effectively.
 - Improved my DOM manipulation skills.
-- Realized the benefit of writing pseudocode (a lot of it).
+- Realized the benefit of writing pseudocodes (a lot of it).
 - Gained experience in reading complex code.
-- Learned the importance of asking questions.
+- Learned the importance of asking good questions.

 ### New Insights
-I discovered a new approach to problem-solving, which I call "global problem solving."
-When facing an issue that seems unsolvable, don't try to generalize it.
+I discovered a new approach to problem-solving, which I call **global problem solving**.
+When facing an issue that seems unsolvable, don't try to individualize it.
 Instead, ask specific questions one after the other, and solve it globally.
 For example:

 ```javascript
     if (a === '' || b === '' || operator === '') {